 Regardless of which fitness tracker you choose, eventually you are going to have to take it off to recharge or change the battery.
 When this is occuring, the device will obviously stop tracking your activity, so you’ll get gaps in data.

 Battery life can vary quite a bit.
-Depending on the tracker you buy, you’ll get anywhere from up to a day or two out of your device (Apple Watch) to an average of four to seven days (most Fitbit and Garmin fitness bands) to 6 months or more (Moov, Misfit, Withings).
+Depending on the tracker you buy, you’ll get anywhere from up to a day or two out of your device (Apple Watch and most WearOS devices) to an average of about a week (most Fitbit and Garmin fitness bands).
+Some can go longer and a few even have advertised battery life of a month – but that’s with reduced functionality.

 Trackers using disposable watch batteries last longer, but they require a replacement every few months to up to a year.
 They are also slimmer on features.
 Rechargeable batteries, on the other hand, are built to spec for each device.